√ SET UP WITH THE SLOPE

 Once you get set up correctly, your thoughts should shift to making good contact.
 Focus on swinging down and through the shot.
 The ball will come out lower and run more, so adjust your target accordingly.
 Embrace the low ball; that's what the slope is giving you.

-WAGNER has won three times on the PGA Tour, including at the 2012 Sony Open in Hawaii.
+Johnson Wagner has won three times on the PGA Tour, including at the 2012 Sony Open in Hawaii.